qorix-group/process_description/process/folder_templates/features/feature_name/architecture/chklst_arc_inspection.rst

         Note: see ISO 26262-6, 7.4.9 and Annex D for partitioning
       - manual
       -
-        a) the usage of shared resources (cpu time, shared memory, ...) are checked in a wao that freedom from interference between the processes is ensured,
+        a) the usage of shared resources (cpu time, shared memory, ...) are checked in a way that freedom from interference between the processes is ensured,
         b) check if the operating system supports freedom from interference between the processes -
       -